Code-Institute-Submissions/Lomasney-Motors/README.md

 - _Background Image Cover_
-I had chosen to insert a background image for the contact section that should cover the entire section, however once I tested the background image once content had been added and discovered an issue, it was only covering half of the container.
+I had chosen to insert a background image for the contact section that should cover the entire section, however once I tested the background image once content had been added, I discovered an issue.
+It was only covering half of the container.
 I did some research and found a CSS code snippet on [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/) and in doing so was able to solve the issue by adjusting the width and height.
 I ran the test again and the background image now covers the full contact section.